Overview Tab On Program Page

 Careers

 The Programs Application provides a way to promote the kinds of careers that graduates of the program pursue.
-Promotional information about careers appears at the top of the Alumni List page (a page with profiles of alumni).
-If there are no published alumni profiles, there won't be an Alumni List page, and the promotional text about careers will not appear.
+Promotional information about careers appears at the top of the Meet an Alum page (a page with profiles of alumni).
+If there are no published alumni profiles, there won't be a Meet an Alum page, and the promotional text about careers will not appear.

-There are two ways for a viewer to access the Careers text and the Alumni List page:
+There are two ways for a viewer to access the Careers text and the Meet an Alum page:

-• From a link to "Careers" in the right sidebar.
+- From a link to Careers in the right column.

-These links appear only if there is at least one published profile of an alumnus.
+These links appear only if there is at least one published profile of an alum.

 Programs are encouraged to write a short text about careers, to describe the kinds of careers that alumni from the degree program pursue.